shaked6133/HIT-Autonomous-Vehicle-Dev/README.md

 The Topic Ownership

-In ROS 2, a topic is like a phone line; many people can be on the line at once.
+In ROS 2, a topic is like a phone line, many people can be on the line at once.

 - /turtle1/pose:

         Publisher: ros2-core (the turtle_node).
         It calculates the physics and tells everyone, "I am at (x,y)."

         Subscriber: rosbridge (which then sends it to your Web UI).